A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsubsection{Facing Angle with respect to Camera Viewpoint}

-We collected the degree of facing directions of the captured person deviating from camera viewpoints, as shown n \autoref{fig:cam_install_protocol} (b), and conducted correlation analysis with the corresponding localization and orientation errors.
+We gathered data on the extent to which the facing directions of individuals deviate from the camera viewpoints, as visualized in \autoref{fig:cam_install_protocol}b.
+Subsequently, we performed a correlation analysis to assess the relationship between these deviations and the associated localization and orientation errors.